5jt/dyalog-cookbook/manuscript/17 RegularExpressions.md

    Since the first expression has already masked everything within (and including) quotes the first `⍝` does not cause problems; it is ignored at this stage anyway.

-1. Finally `foo` catches the string "foo" in the remaining part, and that is what we are interested in.
+1. Finally `foo` catches the string `foo` in the remaining part, and that is what we are interested in.

 As a result `foo` is found within the code but neither between the double quotes nor as part of the comment.

-As far as we know this powerful feature is specific to Dyalog, but then we have limited experience with other regular expression engines.
+As far as we know, this powerful feature is specific to Dyalog, but we have only limited experience with other regular expression engines.

 ### Regular expressions and scalar extension